NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     Group Policy named Delta is assigned to the Research OU.
 A computer account is located in the Research OU.
-If the same setting is configured differently in the Alpha, Beta, Gamma, and Delta GPOs, which GPO’s version of this setting will apply to the computer?
+If the same setting is configured differently in the Alpha, Beta, Gamma, and Delta GPOs, which GPO's version of this setting will apply to the computer?

     a.
 Alpha